Benedictgr97/Chemical-comp-of-ceramic-clustering/README.md

 From this we can conclude that body cluster 2 and glaze cluster 2 have their own groups and come from the same era leading to the overlap.
 Body cluster 1 has 2 types of glazes that is used from glaze cluster 3 and 1 so a similar Body composition was used across era's with the glaze changing.

+Overlaping clusters can be drawn out later to see how body and glaze groups overlap

 | Body | Glaze | Overlap Rate |
 |------|-------|--------------|
 | 1    | 1     | 0.36         |